Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance

-In this paper, we propose \textit{causal} XRL mechanism, specifically we explain an RL policy by incorporating a causal model we have about the relationship between states and actions.
-To best illustrate the key features of our XRL mechanism, let's use a concrete crop irrigation problem as an example (more details can be found in the \textbf{Evaluation} section).
-In this problem (Fig.~\ref{gp:agri}), an RL policy $\pi$ controls the amount of irrigation water ($I_t$) based on the following endogenous (observed) state variables: humidity ($H_t$), crop weight ($C_t$), and radiation ($D_t$).
+In this paper, we propose a \textit{causal} XRL mechanism.
+Specifically, we explain an RL policy by incorporating a causal model that we have about the relationship between states and actions.
+To best illustrate the key features of our XRL mechanism, we use a concrete crop irrigation problem as an example, as shown in Fig.~\ref{gp:agri} (more details can be found in the \textbf{Evaluation} section).
+In this problem, an RL policy $\pi$ controls the amount of irrigation water ($I_t$) based on the following endogenous (observed) state variables: humidity ($H_t$), crop weight ($C_t$), and radiation ($D_t$).
 Its goal is to maximize the crop yield during harvest.
 Crop growth is also affected by some other features, including the observed precipitation ($P_t$) and other exogenous (unobserved) variables $U_t$.
-Then to explain why policy $\pi$ come to a particular action $I_t$ at the current state, our XRL method quantifies the \textit{causal} importance of each state feature, such as $H_t$, in the context of this action $I_t$ via \textit{counterfactual reasoning} \cite{byrne2019counterfactuals,miller2019explanation}, i.e., by calculating how the action would have been changed if the feature had been different.
+To explain why policy $\pi$ arrives at a particular action $I_t$ at the current state, our XRL method quantifies the \textit{causal} importance of each state feature, such as $H_t$, in the context of this action $I_t$ via \textit{counterfactual reasoning} \cite{byrne2019counterfactuals,miller2019explanation}, i.e., by calculating how the action would have changed if the feature had been different.